-The Committee heard a patient story from parents who had their baby at the Primrose Ward during the pandemic.
-The parents were anxious about coming into the hospital during the pandemic but said they felt supported and reassured enough to enjoy the birthing experience, with the father being equally involved with the mother and baby.
+• The Committee heard a patient story from parents who had their baby at the Primrose Ward during the pandemic.
+The parents were anxious about coming into

 - The Quality Dashboard continues to be a focus of the Committee, with gaps in metrics being discussed in more detail at the next meeting, as well as engaging with Committee members outside of meetings. - The Quality Impact Assessment process is an ongoing concern, however the Committee will receive assurance on the process at its December meeting. - Swabbing of care home staff continues to be a concern. - The Committee reviewed its priorities for 2020/21 and approved its revised cycle of business.